k-manisha/manisha-kashyap/README.md

 ## Outside the job

-- Ramping up on backend and AI engineering to move from senior frontend → senior fullstack
+- Ramping up on backend and AI engineering to transition from frontend → senior frontend/ fullstack
-- Practicing DSA (LeetCode — Arrays, Trees, Graphs, DP) weekly
 - Using Claude Code + MCP as an active part of my dev workflow

 ---